Azure Data Explorer API Overview

 The Azure Data Explorer service supports the following communication endpoints:

 - A REST API endpoint, through which you can query and manage the data in Azure Data Explorer.
-This endpoint supports the Kusto Query Language for queries and control commands.
+This endpoint supports the Kusto Query Language for queries and management commands.

 - An MS-TDS endpoint that implements a subset of the Microsoft Tabular Data Stream (TDS) protocol, used by the Microsoft SQL Server products.
+The endpoint supports TDS versions 7.x and 8.0.
 This endpoint is useful for tools that know how to communicate with a SQL Server endpoint for queries.

 - An Azure Resource Manager (ARM) endpoint that is the standard means for Azure services.
 The endpoint is used to manage resources, such as Azure Data Explorer clusters.